106: Calorie-free oil

 This got dark.

 So, is she pretending to get into this Paralympic competition by pretending to not have the fingers?
-Yeah, look, that's the thing.
+Yeah, look, that's it.

 Are the tracks really so weak that you can just hide your fingers under the

-kayak?
-You know, like you do as a dad.
-It's like, oh no, my finger fell off and you just bent it over.
+kayak you know like you do as a dad it's like oh no my finger fell off and you just turned it over

-Is this a thing whereby, as Tom was saying before, there's territory that you're not meant to go into?
-There is a kind of coastal guard
+as tom was saying before there's territory that you're not meant to go into there is a kind of coastal guard

 Anna was saying, is she in a kayaking competition?
 She's not just there to kayak.
 Is she okay?
 This is a little bit of a punt.